Our Story

 The Avalon was first established in 1990 in the old Mullany & Co.
 Universal Provider Building, which later became David Jones Manufacturing, in Main Street Katoomba.

-The Avalon re-established itself the next year in the upstairs dress-circle of the historic Savoy Picture Theatre, just around the corner from the original site.
-The projection room became the kitchen and the old refreshment lounge became the Cocktail Bar.
+The Avalon re-established itself in the dress-circle of the historic Savoy Picture Theatre, just around the corner from the original site.
+The projection room became the kitchen and the old refreshment lounge now houses the Cocktail Bar.
 A large window was installed at the back of the space which opened up to views of Leura and the Jameson Valley.

 The restaurant design took inspiration from old ocean liners of the 40’s & 50’s, while in keeping with the art deco style of the historic Picture Theatre and Lounge.

-In 2020, the Avalon expanded to incorporate the Savoy Theatre foyer, which has been for the most part unused since fire gutted the theatre in 1982.
-The space currently houses The Gin Parlour, a charming lounge in collaboration with Blue Mountains Gin Company, offering gin tasting experiences, live music and the monthly Katoomba Comedy Club.
-It’s the perfect spot for a casual meet-up with friends, or drop in for a drink before or after dinner.
+In 2020, the Avalon expanded to incorporate the Savoy Theatre foyer, which had been unused since fire gutted the theatre in 1982.
+The space currently hosts live music and the monthly Katoomba Comedy Club.

 History of the SAVOY